milindparlawar123/multi-threaded-and-socket-programming-application/README.md

 ## Description:

 **CLASSES**
+* PrimeDetector
+* PersisterService
+* DataSender
+* WorkerThread
+* PrimeNumber
+* FileProcessor
+* Results
+* PersistValidator
+* PrimeDetectorValidator
+* ValidatorUtil
+* Constants

 **INTERFACES**
+* PrimeI
+* Validator

 **OUTPUT FILES**
+* output.txt

 **DATA STRUCTURES USED**
+* Vector - this is the shared data structure we have used for the Producer Consumer.

 **DOCUMENTATION**
 * I have provided documentation in Javadoc style as much as possible for classes and methods.